Aviation Compliance Coordinator

 Position Summary

-The Aviation Compliance Coordinator supports the Aviation Department in maintaining compliance with federal, state, and local laws and regulations, as well as City programs and services.
-This role involves assisting with activities related to civil rights, disabilities, disadvantaged communities, language proficiency, community participation, safety, environmental and social governance, and diversity, equity, and inclusion.
-The Coordinator will help ensure that the department meets requirements set by the FAA, OSHA, DOJ, DOT, DHS, and other relevant federal agencies for the airports.
+The Aviation Compliance Coordinator supports the Aviation Department in maintaining operational compliance with federal, state, and local laws and regulations, as well as City programs and services.
+Coordinate and assist with activities related to facility adherence to codes and regulations related to Americans with Disability Act (ADA), Occupational Safety and Health Administration (OSHA), and other regulatory agencies related to Aviation operations.
+Monitor and assist in ensuring the department meets requirements set by the relevant federal agencies for the airports.

 Job descriptions are intended to present a general list of tasks/duties performed by employees within this job classification.
 Job Descriptions are not intended to reflect all duties performed within the job.